 The right number for your company is based on how quickly you can develop metrics and communicate them to staff.
 It should also align with how far out in the future you want staff to be focused on.
 The longer the timelines, the more metrics you may be able to use.

 Once again, there is a debate on how aggressively to set the target for each KPI.
-Some advocate setting metrics where the expectation is that all of then can reasonably be attained.
+Some advocate setting metrics where the expectation is that all of them can reasonably be attained.
 Others advocate setting aggressive stretch goals with the expectation that not all of them will be met but more progress will be made than if the goals had been set lower.

 Metrics in Tension